The

-The Chinese government has evacuated more than 3,000 of its nationals from Vietnam following a wave of anti-Chinese riots, Chinese media report.
+Chinese government has evacuated more than 3,000 of its nationals from

+State-run Xinhua news agency says Beijing is arranging charter flights and ships to help more people to leave.
 At least two Chinese nationals have been killed and 100 injured in recent unrest in Vietnam over a Chinese oil rig drilling in disputed waters.

 On Saturday the Vietnamese government called for an end to the protests.